Sergio Vargas (footballer, born 1965): International career

 Vargas made his debut match against Uruguay on 24 April 2001, which Chile lost 0–1 to an own goal.

 He was also capped for the 2001 Copa América, playing four matches as Chile were knocked out in the quarterfinals.

 Managerial career

 In 2010, Vargas began his coaching career with Sportverein Jugendland Fussball in the Chilean Tercera B. The next year, he moved to Deportes Temuco in the Tercera A.

 In 2014, he coached Curicó Unido in the Primera B and, in 2015, he coached Trasandino in the Segunda División Profesional.

-In addition, Vargas has worked as Sports Director of Universidad de Chile on two steps: from 2006 to 2007 and from 2019 to 2021 alongside Rodrigo Goldberg.
+In addition, Vargas has worked as sports director of Universidad de Chile on two steps: from 2006 to 2007 and from 2019 to 2021 alongside Rodrigo Goldberg.

 In January 2023, he assumed as Sport Manager of Barnechea.

 Personal life

 His son, Emanuel, has been a professional footballer who played as a goalkeeper.
+In addition, he is the father-in-law of the former Chile international midfielder Manuel Iturra.

 After his retirement, Vargas has worked as a football commentator and analyst in different TV and radio media, such as Canal del Fútbol, Mega, Chilevisión, Fox Sports Chile and ADN Radio Chile.
 In addition, he has worked for the newspaper La Tercera.